-When Carrington was 1, Laveenia learned she was pregnant again.
+When their son was 1, Laveenia learned she was pregnant again.
 This had not been in their plan, and the pressure began to strain their marriage as well as Laveenia’s emotional health.
-After the birth of Isaiah, and later, Jasmine, Laveenia’s emotions continued to spiral downward.
+After the birth of their second and third children, Laveenia’s emotions continued to spiral downward.
 And along with her emotions, their marriage spiraled as well.

 When the children were still in diapers, Michael, a pastor, worked mostly from home so Laveenia could pursue a career.
 But no matter how hard he thought he was trying to be a good husband, his relationship with Laveenia wasn’t improving.

 “I didn’t know what was happening,” Michael says.
 “I just knew that I believed God was able, but we were in the storm … We never did really argue, it was just a deafening silence.
 Then I would say, ‘You know what?
 Whatever it is, I want to start over.’
 And we would be good for another two or three months.”

 But these temporary fixes led to their marriage becoming what Laveenia describes as a “roller coaster.”

 “We could be good today, terrible tomorrow,” she says.
 “The silence spoke louder than any argument … The way I was brought up was what happens in the home, stays in the home.
 You don’t let a lot of people into your situation … so I didn’t look for help.
 I was just stuck.”